 To prevent poaching of rhinos, elephants and other endangered species, through the provision of technology, equipment and specialist training.

 To provide national parks, reserves, conservancies & partner NGOs with free anti-poaching support, including but not limited to:

 To raise awareness, collaborate with stakeholders and facilitate community engagement initiatives.

 - monitoring - mapping - predicting - preventing -

-Our co-director, Professor Thomas Snitch, and his former team at UMIACS, developed a supercomputer-based capability for predicting when and where poachers would enter a park or reserve.
-Their analytical models informed where the rhinos were likely to be, and the modus operandi of the poachers in that area.
-However, over the past few years, Tom has lent his knowledge and expertise to on the ground anti-poaching organisations and, in so doing, has concluded that supercomputers and satellites (which are extremely expensive to operate) are not essential because comparable results can be achieved through more cost effective, readily available, lower tech solutions that aren’t heavily dependent on enormous datasets.
+Our co-director, Professor Thomas Snitch, and his former team at UMIACS developed a supercomputer-based capability for predicting when and where poachers would enter a park or reserve.
+Their analytical models informed the likely location of rhinos at any given time, and the modus operandi of poachers in that area.
+However, over the past few years, Tom has lent his knowledge and expertise to in situ anti-poaching organisations and, in so doing, has concluded that supercomputers and satellites (which are extremely expensive to operate) are not essential because comparable results can be achieved through more cost effective, readily available, lower tech solutions that aren’t heavily dependent on enormous datasets.

-By applying the principles learnt during the trials in southern Africa, rhino and poacher behaviour can still be predicted; and by avoiding the use of supercomputers and satellites more funds can be allocated towards equipment, training and boots on the ground.
+By applying the principles learnt during the trials in southern Africa, rhino and poacher behaviour can still be predicted, and by avoiding the use of supercomputers and satellites more funds can be allocated toward equipment, training and boots on the ground.